-Nathan Baesel answers a few Leslie Vernon questions!
+Nathan Baesel talks Leslie Vernon now & B4TM!

 I'm sure everyone is familiar with the fucking incredible Behind the Mask: The Rise of Leslie Vernon.
 If not, well, sucks to be you then.
 Behind the Mask is a slasher mockumentary from 2006 that explores the "behind the scenes" if a slasher mentality and ask the question, "What if movie killers were regular folk?"

 I had the opportunity to ask Nathan Baesel, who plays the titular character, a few questions regarding the movie and the proposed sequel, B4TM, that almost saw the light of day a few years ago.

 |Photo © Nathan Baesel|

 So here...we...go...five questions for Mr. Baesel...